 Great flexibility, exemplary freedom of research and, last but not least, a vast amount of money: since 2008, the Humboldt Professorship has been attracting top international researchers to Germany.

-But the stars from abroad do not only help German universities to score in science.
+published in But the stars from abroad do not only help German universities to score in science.
 They are also expected to be a breath of fresh air and change the system.
 Reviewers have now examined whether the Professorship is achieving its goals.
-At the start, says , all the public attention took a bit of ... more
+At the start, says , all the public attention ... more

 Reflections of an American scientist living in Göttingen